By Luke Keck

 Smooth melodies glided through the halls in the Tahoe Tower of the Renown Children’s Hospital on Monday as Landau Eugene Murphy, the season six winner of America’s Got Talent, visited the children being treated in the hospital.

 Murphy, who was the closing performer for Artown the night before, chatted with patients and crooned easy listening classics such as Sinatra’s “Fly Me to the Moon.”
 Before the visit, members of the ‘Talent’ winner’s band bought stuffed bears from the gift shop to give to each child whom Murphy was able to see.
 As the singer took photos and joked with the families, smiled beamed and giggles bounced off the walls of rooms where laughter can too often be hard to come by.
-“This was the happiest I’ve seen [my daughter] in a long time,” one patient’s mother said.
+“This was the happiest I’ve seen in a long time,” one patient’s mother said.

 “Kids just want to be kids, and they want to play, and they want to be who they are,” Renown Children’s Hospital Administrator Lawrence Duncan said.
 He added that “When they’re in a hospital…they’re limited in what they can do.
 The more activities we can bring in…especially people who want to be here and are excited to entertain them, it just makes their day that much better and it takes their mind off of what they’re going through.”